tqtezos/stablecoin/docs/specification.md

 Should we implement any particular `transfer_hook`?
 If we should, the questions from (2) apply here.
 4. Should we implement any `owner_hook`?
+5. The FA2 standard does not specify who is permitted to update operators on behalf of the token owner.
+Who should be allowed to do it in this project?

 Overall, the response from TQ was that there are no strict requirements and we should pick the best approaches from the business logic.
 At the early development stage we propose the following: